Key Takeaways

 Stairlifts are allowed in rented homes as long as you get the landlord’s permission.

-UK law protects disabled tenants, ensuring landlords cannot unfairly refuse necessary adaptations.
+UK law protects disabled tenants, so landlords cannot unfairly refuse necessary adaptations.

 With proper approval and professional installation, stairlifts: